Super-radiant and Sub-radiant Cavity Scattering by Atom Arrays

-We trap atoms within this cavity using a one-dimensional array of optical tweezers, formed by laser beams with a wavelength of \SI{808}{\nano \meter} sent transversely to the cavity through a high numerical-aperture imaging system.
-Pre-cooled and optically trapped $^{87}$Rb atoms are loaded into as many as 16 tweezers, detected through fluorescence imaging, and then sorted into regularly spaced arrays of between $N=1$ and $8$ atoms \cite{suppmat}.
+A one-dimensional array of optical tweezers is formed by laser beams with a wavelength of \SI{808}{\nano \meter} sent transversely to the cavity through a high numerical-aperture imaging system.
+Pre-cooled and optically trapped $^{87}$Rb atoms are loaded into as many as 16 tweezers, detected through fluorescence imaging, and then sorted into regularly spaced arrays of $N=1$ to $8$ atoms~\cite{suppmat} .
+The total length of these arrays is much smaller than the $\sim \SI{1}{\milli\meter}$ cavity Rayleigh range.
 The array is aligned to place atoms at the radial center of the cavity.
 Piezo-controlled mirrors and an acousto-optical deflector are used to position the array with nanometer-scale precision along the cavity axis.

 Our experiments focus on the response of this atom array when it is driven optically.
-For this, we illuminate the array with a standing-wave of monochromatic probe light that also enters the cavity from a transverse direction, see Fig.~\ref{fig:M1}(a).
+For this, we illuminate the array with a transverse standing-wave of monochromatic probe light, see Fig.~\ref{fig:M1}(a).
 The probe is linearly polarized along the $z$-axis (chosen as our quantization axis), perpendicular to the cavity, and drives each atom with a spatially dependent Rabi frequency $\Omega(y)=\Omega_0 \cos{k y}$.
+The standing-wave configuration balances photon recoil momentum, allows for positional calibration along the $y$-axis, and reduces incoherence in photon emission caused by atomic thermal motion~\cite{suppmat}.
 We employ a weak probe amplitude to ensure that the probability of having more than one atom excited simultaneously is negligible.
 All tweezer traps are centered at $y=0$.
 The probe frequency $\omega_\mathrm{p}$ operates at a small detuning $\Delta_\mathrm{pc}=\omega_\mathrm{p}-\omega_\mathrm{c}$ from the cavity resonance [Fig.~\ref{fig:M1}(b)].
 Prior to probe illumination, the tweezer-trapped atoms are polarization-gradient cooled and prepared in the $F=2$ ground hyperfine manifold, without control of their Zeeman state.
 Probe light scattered by the array into the cavity, and thence through one mirror of our one-sided cavity, is detected by a single-photon counting module.